asgatech20/AndroidDateFormatter/README.md

 ## General Rule
      1- start of calender : hijri-to-gregorian: 1389-10-23=>1970-01-01
-     2- all formats in StandardDateParser enum class if you enter invalid value for entered pattern it will throw exception
+     2- all formats in StandardDateParser enum class if you enter invalid value for entered pattern it will throw exception 3- ###StandardDateParser
+           is enum class that contain all formates that you can use to parse and formate dates
 ## Usage

 ### fun convertStringToDate(from: String, dateParser: StandardDateParser): Date?